 A negligence claim may arise if a big rig driver violates this duty with a careless action, usually called a breach.
 For instance, a trucker might breach his or her obligation to drive carefully by failing to properly operate brakes, swinging too wide on a turn, or getting behind the wheel in an exhausted or intoxicated condition.
 The trucking company also might violate its duty of care by actions such as failing to adequately train its drivers or encouraging them to overload their vehicles in excess of the weight limits imposed by federal regulations.
 A truck accident attorney at our Nashville firm can hold a trucking company accountable for this misconduct.

 Once an accident victim has shown the duty and breach elements of a negligence claim, he or she still must prove causation and damages.
 The injured person must demonstrate that he or she would not have been hurt if the truck driver or trucking company had not behaved carelessly, and that the crash was a reasonably foreseeable result of the breach.
 The last step in a successful negligence claim consists of identifying actual damages that can be compensated.
 These can consist of both economic and non-economic forms of harm, ranging from lost wages, medical expenses, and property damage to pain and suffering.

 Since trucking companies and their insurers enlist lawyers to aggressively defend against the claims of crash victims, it is crucial for an injured person to obtain qualified counsel of his or her own.
-If you have been harmed near Nashville because a commercial driver was negligent, contact the truck accident attorneys at Freeman & Fuson.
-We are available around the clock and will gladly set aside time for a free initial consultation to discuss your case.
+If you have been harmed because a commercial driver was negligent, contact the attorneys at Freeman & Fuson.
+We are available around the clock and will gladly set aside time for a free initial consultation with a truck accident lawyer in Nashville to discuss your case.
 Call 615.298.7272 or contact us online today, even if you are not sure whether you have a claim.